cschladetsch/AsmCalculator/Readme.md

    ```
    This script removes any existing build directory, creates a new one, runs CMake, and builds the project.

-## Running the Parser
+## Running the Calculator

-After building, you can run the parser using:
+After building, you can run the calculator using:

 ```
-./build/nasm_parser
+./build/asm_calculator
 ```

 Alternatively, you can use the provided `r` script to build and run in one step: